Frequently asked questions (and answers) about bald eagle ambassador Decorah

 The humerus bone healed with a calcified lump formed at the fracture site.
 That calcified lump is part of the healing process but does not allow for that shoulder joint to work properly.
 This eagle cannot extend his right wing.

-The horrible laceration did permanent damage to five tail feather follicles.
+The horrible laceration to his little eagle bum did permanent damage to five tail feather follicles.
 He has seven tail feathers of the 12 he should have.

 How much does Decorah weigh?